In 1831, Simeon Jocelyn thought New Haven would be the perfect place to start a college for educating negroes. New Haven disagreed.

 And, last, though not least, the classic fame of New Haven is well known, wherever Arts or Sciences have made their appearance.

-The reaction against the idea was instantaneous.
+New Haven reacted instantaneously.
 The city’s mayor and aldermen called a town meeting for September 10, 1831 to outlaw a school for negroes.